 Finding suitable candidates is all about data.
 Thus, you need to post jobs on all major sites and fill your candidate database with relevant information, from contact data to the recruit's qualifications and expertise.
 This involves two major steps.

 One of the best ways to source talent and enrich your data about qualified candidates at scale is to use public web data from professional networks.
-At Coresignal, we offer over 710 million employee data records from 4 business sources.
+At Coresignal, we offer millions of employee data records from multiple business sources.

 This data solution is especially popular among HR tech companies that build data-driven products for improving recruitment processes and companies that need to find talent at scale based on specific criteria.